Port of Montevideo: History

 The main engineering changes occurred between the years 1870 and 1930.
 During this period, built the first wooden pier, several deposits in La Aguada, north and south Rambla, a river port, a new pier, the river basin, and the La Teja Refinery.
 A major storm in 1923 meant that many engineering works in the city had to be repaired.
 Since the second half of the 20th century, physical changes have ceased, after which came a degradation of the area due to national economic stagnation.

 An important architectural monument is the building of the former National Customs Directorate and Port Authority, currently the Navy General Command, designed by Jorge Herrán in 1923.

+Passenger traffic at the port peaked during the era of mass immigration to Uruguay (1860–1960), when large numbers of European migrants arrived in the country, making it the principal gateway for their entry.

 Development

 The port's proximity has contributed to the installation of various industries in the area surrounding the bay, particularly import/export businesses, and business related to port activity and naval activity.
 Because of the density of industrial development in the area surrounding the port, the residential popularity is relatively low.
 The main environmental problems are subaquatic sedimentation and air and water contamination.